Graphical Newton: Introduction

 \section{Introduction}

-Newton's method forms the basis for many second-order methods in Nonlinear-optimization; it is also the core technique used in Interior point methods.
+Newton's method is essential to many areas of at the core of second-order methods in nonlinear-optimization.
 It's applicability to large-scale programming, however, is often limited due to the run-time complexity in computing the Newton step.

 For a generic function \(\obj{f} : \mathbb{R}^N \rightarrow \mathbb{R}\), computing the Hessian requires atleast \(O(N^2)\) flops; further inverting the matrix requires \(O(N^{\gamma})\) flops (\(\gamma = 3\), in practice).
 This is computationally infeasible for many problems in practice.